maomaoaichirou/wangyi-test/readme.md

 - To realize automated deployment, use github and circleci to automate code commits, builds,tests, deployments and version control, also use few linux commands/shell scripting.

 - For considering Simplicity, deploy app on a EC2 instance, and make a image from it for further front end auto scaling group.
-Three methods for deploy app on EC2: (1) clone github repo, compile source code, then build and deploy app on EC2; (2) clone github repo, use docker to bulid image from dockerfile and run container on EC2; (3) Use CircleCI connecting Github to
+Three methods for deploy app on EC2: (1) clone github repo, compile source code, then build and deploy app on EC2; (2) clone github repo, use docker to bulid image from dockerfile and run container on EC2; (3) download the latest release from CircleCI, and start the serve on EC2.

 ## Deployment Process